jagger85/the-hub-backend/README.md

 #   P4-node-app

-This is a backend application for a Financial Portfolio Management Platform.
-The platform allows users to manage their financial portfolios and track wallets.
+This is the readme file for a backend application built using Node.js, Express, MongoDB and Mongoose designed to serve as a Financial Portfolio Tracker.
+This application allows users to manage and track portfolios on the ultra blockchain, including investments, nft's, and other assets.

 ## Environment Variables